dcufsg/PublicDocs/cbe-xml-documentation.md

 This present document is heavily indebted to a previous specification of the CBÉS data structure, *The Data Structure of Bailiúchán na Scol* authored by [Michal Boleslav Měchura](http://www.lexiconista.com) in 2013.
 There is good reason for this: it is proposed that the data structure of the *Main Manuscript Collection* (hereafter referred to as CBÉ) should not diverge signifc

+### Changes since

+#### Developments in relation to image storage, retrieval and dissemination
+The CBÉS data structure features

+Ardán/LXLN

+#### Tagging
+either/or vs additive tagging (lang) (internal ed practices)

+#### Additional metadata
+CBÉG Geonames etc.

+### Overview of the CBÉ data structure

-The contents of CBÉ consist of stories, accounts, diaries and other materials which have been physically bound into volumes.
+The CBÉ collection consists of stories, accounts, diaries and other materials which have been physically bound into volumes.

 Each volume can be subdivided into several chapters where each chapter pertains to a particular school, class and teacher.
 Chapters can further be subdivided into stories where each story is a self- contained unit of text written by a particular pupil (or, exceptionally, by the teacher himself or herself).

 Each volume is represented in the data set by a `pVolume` record, and each page by a `pPage` record.
 Each `pPage` record contains a reference to a `pVolume` record to tell you which volume the page is in.
 Each `pPage` record also contains a reference that identifies scanned images of the page.